Login

 A manufacturer planning to market a medicinal product in Norway must both apply for a marketing authorization and establish a maximum price, as well as comply with statutory requirements.

-Below is an overview of several of the requirements that apply to the marketing of medicinal products for humans (human medicines).
+Click the button below to access an overview of several of the requirements that apply to the marketing of medicinal products for humans (human medicines).

 Read more